ChrisPenner/ChrisPenner.github.io/site/drafts/update-monad.md

 can't see any of the things submitted with `tell` in previous steps.

 Now that we've implemented our Update Monad we've got our `>>=` and `return`; but how do we actually accomplish anything with it?
-There's not `MonadUpdate` type-class provided in the paper, but here's my personal take on how to get some utility out of it, I've narrowed it down to two methods which seem to encompass the idea behind the Update Monad:
+There's no `MonadUpdate` type-class provided in the paper, but here's my personal take on how to get some utility out of it, I've narrowed it down to two methods which seem to encompass the idea behind the Update Monad: